Evaluation of missing data mechanisms in two and three dimensional incomplete tables: Missing data models for the table

 \section{Missing data models for the $I\times J\times 2\times 2$ table}

 Kim {\it et al.} (2015) considered missing data models and sensitivity analysis for the $I\times J\times 2$ table.
-They also mentioned that it would be of interest to study such models and develop sensitivity analysis for two way tables with both variables subject to missingness.
+They also mentioned that it would be of interest to study such models and develop sensitivity analysis for two-way tables with both variables subject to missingness.
 In this section, we address these issues.

 Let $Y_{1}$ and $Y_{2}$ be two categorical variables with $I$ and $J$ levels respectively.
 It is assumed that data on both variables may be missing.
 For $i=1,2,$ let $R_{i}$ denote the missing indicator variable for $Y_{i}$ such that $R_{i}=1$ if $Y_{i}$ is observed and $R_{i}=2$ otherwise.
 Then we have an $I\times J\times 2\times 2$ table with cell probabilities ${\bf\pi} = \{\pi_{ijkl}\}$ and cell counts ${\bf y} = \{y_{ijkl}\},$ where $1\leq i\leq I,~1\leq j\leq J$ and $k,l = 1,2.$ The vector of observed frequencies is given by ${\bf y_{\textrm{obs}}} = \left(\{y_{ij11}\},\{y_{+j21}\},\{y_{i+12}\},y_{++22}\right),$ where a `+' in the subscript denotes summation over levels of the corresponding variable.
 Here $\{y_{ij11}\}$ are the fully observed counts, while $\{y_{+j21}\},\{y_{i+12}\}$ and $y_{++22}$ are the supplemental margins.
 Table \ref{t1} shows the $I\times J\times 2\times 2$ table.